Honors Curriculum Requirements

 - Honors in the Major and/or Foundational Studies (18 credits)

-To complete the University Honors Program, students must maintain a 3.25 cumulative grade point average, a 3.0 GPA in the Honors curriculum, and complete the Honors core, thesis, and one of the three elective concentrations.
-The University Honors Program is designed to work with any degree program by overlapping with Foundational Studies requirements and major classes.
+To graduate from the Honors College, students must maintain a 3.25 cumulative grade point average, a 3.0 GPA in the Honors curriculum, and complete the Honors core, thesis, and one of the three elective concentrations.
+The Honors College curriculum is designed to work with any degree program by overlapping with Foundational Studies requirements and major classes.

 Pickerl Hall 110

 Indiana State University